Sonntag, 12. Januar 2025

 Author Ingeborg Gleichauf explains that

-philosophy only happens when the human being creates a distance between herself and that which preoccupies her on a daily basis, and wonders about the from-where and where-to, about the meaning of everything. (ibidem)
+philosophy only happens when the human being creates a distance between herself and that which preoccupies her on a daily basis, and wonders about the origin and end, about the meaning of everything. (ibidem)

 Perhaps, not everything is philosophy, not everyone a philosopher, after all, though they could be.
 I feel grateful to live in a place with a philosophical community.
 With schools, libraries, study centers for body and mind.
 For good living.
 Making philosophy a part of the quotidian life.
 In pursuit of happiness.
 Through Philosophy, which means human art.
 The power of philosophizing is channelled through physical, mental, and social activities (i.e. yoga, sports, and artistic expression; pictures, books, curricula, media; gatherings, townhalls, clubs, parties, dialogues; et cetera).
 People gather to train and think together, to discuss and develop, to practice and profess, to contemplate, meditate and express.
 And humanity thrives as people gather information for good living.
 As they seek to experience good lives.
 Philosophy is extraordinary and it is available in public spaces.
 Philosophy has always been around.
 Women have always participated in it, even against all odds.
 Places for human study have always existed.
 For the study of ourselves and the world.